fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 - `segments` (Set of String) Field usage depends on `service` value:
 	- Service `google_analytics`: A segment is a subset of your Analytics data that is made up of one or more non-destructive filters (filters that do not alter the underlying data).
 Those filters isolate subsets of users, sessions, and hits.
 - `selected_event_types` (Set of String) Field usage depends on `service` value:
-	- Service `salesforce_marketing_cloud`: Select event types to be synced.
+	- Service `salesforce_marketing_cloud`: Select the event types to be synced.
 - `selected_exports` (Set of String) Field usage depends on `service` value:
 	- Service `anaplan`: The list of export IDs in the format `workspace_id_model_id_export_id` that the connector will sync.
 Must be populated if `sync_mode` is set to `SpecificExports`.
 - `sender_id` (String) Field usage depends on `service` value: